 The Branch Sections placed under the DIIR are:

 Privately owned printing press whose printing press and its publication Sheja (monthly Tibetan news magazine) was taken over by the then Information Office in 1971.
 After its take over the printing press was named Narthang Press; however, over the years, it has expanded and today it prints, in addition to Sheja, Tibetan Freedom, Tibetan Bulletin (both English and Chinese) and all other publications and stationaries of departments and offices of the CTA.

 Tibet Policy Institute Section (TPI) ( Update awaited)

 The TPI will strive to serve as an intellectual hub for Tibetan scholars/researchers across the globe and to become an internationally recognized and effective platform for Tibetan scholars/researchers to articulate their argument on the issue of Tibet that will shape the perception of the international community and the policies of the various governments regarding Tibet and the Tibetan people.

-The TPI will serve as a think tank to assist the Kashag of the Central Tibetan Administration (CTA) to identify strategic issues and challenges for Tibet and the Tibetan people and come up with analysis or recommendations for the Kashag.
+The TPI will serve as a think tank to assist the Kashag of the Central Tibetan Administration (CTA) in identifying strategic issues and challenges for Tibet and the Tibetan people and coming up with analysis or recommendations for the Kashag.